-As the Company has a relatively small Board, the full Board undertakes the duties of a Nomination Committee.
-The Board periodically reviews its membership having regard to the Company's particular needs, both present and future and considers the issues that would otherwise be considered by a Nomination Committee.
-Where a Director is due for re-election at the next Annual General Meeting that Director abstains from consideration of their nomination for re-election.
+The Company has established a Nomination Committee which currently consists of the Chairman of the Board and three independent Non-Executive Directors.
+The Committee periodically reviews the Board's membership having regard to the Company's particular needs, both present and future.
+Where a committee member is due for re-election at the next Annual General Meeting, that Director abstains from consideration of their nomination for re-election.

-In September 2012 the Board established a Board Nomination Policy to ensure that the issues which would otherwise be considered by a Board Nomination Committee are considered by the Board.
-The policy sets out the process by which candidates are identified and selected, the use of professional intermediaries and the requirement for a diverse range of candidates to be considered.
+The Company has a Board Nomination Policy that sets out the process by which candidates are identified and selected, the use of professional intermediaries and the requirement for a diverse range of candidates to be considered.
 This policy may be viewed in the Corporate Governance section of the Company's web site at www.clovercorp.com.au.

-The Directors consider the structure, balance and skills of the Board in making decisions regarding appointment, retirement and nominations for re-election.
+The Nomination committee considers the structure, balance and skills of the Board in making decisions regarding appointment, retirement and nominations for re-election.
 When a vacancy occurs, the necessary and desirable skills, expertise and experience required to complement the Board are identified and a process to identify the most appropriate candidates is implemented.
-The Board engage recruitment consultants and other independent experts to undertake research and assessment as required.
+The committee engages recruitment consultants and other independent experts to undertake research and assessment as required.